norchard/hangman-node/README.md

 !["hangman image"](./hangman.png)

-Written using as an opportunity to use `Chalk`.
+Written using as an opportunity to use [Chalk](https://www.npmjs.com/package/chalk).

 Play the game by cloning down the repo and running: